kuadrat/data-slicer/paper/paper.md

 # Acknowledgements

-We are thankful for fruitful discussions with and inputs from Titus Neupert, Claude Monney, Daniel Mazzone, Nicholas Plumb, Wojciech Pude\l{}ko as well as for the testing efforts of Qisi Wang, Julia Küspert and Karin von Arx.
+We are thankful for fruitful discussions with and inputs from Titus Neupert, Claude Monney, Daniel Mazzone, Nicholas Plumb, Wojciech Pude\l{}ko, Niels Bech Christensen as well as for the testing efforts of Qisi Wang, Julia Küspert and Karin von Arx.

 Kevin Kramer and Johan Chang acknowledge support by the Swiss National Science Foundation.